interactiveinstitute/energy-intelligence/coffee/chart.coffee.md

             value = Math.round(energy)
             @meter.select('text').text("#{value} Wh")

+          # Add an extrapolated data point.
+TODO: do this in TotalPower or
+          # TotalEnergy, since the kind of datapoint we want depends on that.
+          @data.push
+            at: new Date @doc.timestamp
+            resampledAt: new Date
+            value: parseFloat @doc.ElectricPower
+          @updateWithData()

           @display[0].transformExtras?()

 A full update (re-)requests the data needed for the current view, in order to